 Our Favorite Mountain Biking Trails in Park City, Utah

-The mountain biking in Park City is simply off the hook awesome.
-Over the years I have had the luxury of numerous days on the trails and tried to cover as much as we could but still made time to enjoy some of the other activities the city has to offer.
+The mountain biking in Park City is simply at another level, one even above Bentonville.
+Over the years I have had the luxury of spending numerous days on downhill runs, winding world-class singletrack, gravel trails, and still make time to enjoy some of the other activities and entertainment the city has to offer.

 Park City Mountain

 Park City Mountain Resort just a mile from Downtown Park city, is a premier mountain biking destination and offers lift-served mountain bike access along with open trail access for those who like to climb.
+On any giving morning you’ll find athletes stretching their lungs running or riding up the mountain.
 You’ll find a multitude of trails for all levels of mountain biking.
-The park is also a connector for Mid Mountain, and
+The park is also offers connector trail for Mid-Mountain, and access to higher elevation trails.

 Slate Creek Trails